Panasonic G9 vs Olympus E-M10

 Body comparison: Panasonic G9 vs Olympus E-M10

 An illustration of the physical size and weight of the Panasonic G9 and the Olympus E-M10 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G9 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M10 is notably smaller (27 percent) than the Panasonic G9.
 Moreover, the E-M10 is substantially lighter (40 percent) than the G9.
 It is worth mentioning in this context that the G9 is splash and dust resistant, while the E-M10 does not feature any corresponding weather-sealing.